5 Things You Should Know Before You Go To Graduate School

-At the end of the day I think you really have to determine what level of stress you are comfortable with.
-Yes I am constantly stessed out during the year, but I think that for the most part I work well under stress.
-Sometimes I wish I could just stay under my blanket and not move from it, but at the end of the day I always get up and try again.
+I think you really have to determine what level of stress you are comfortable with.
+Yes, I am constantly stressed out during the year, but I think that for the most part, I work well under stress.
+Sometimes I wish I could just stay under my blanket and not move from it, but I always get up and try again.

 You Get What You Give

 What I love about graduate school is that you get what you give.
 One of my favorite sayings that my sorority taught me in undergrad was that “To receive much, you must give much,” and I believe that saying still holds true in graduate school.
 My school is pretty awesome.
 I have opportunities to work with awesome professors, take great courses, and potentially work on interesting research projects; go to conferences; present research on campus; and more.
 You can do amazing things, all you have to do is reach out in graduate school.
 Classes are usually so small that reaching out to your professors and making an impression is easy.
 Just by showing interest in the research that your professors have going on, you can get involved in lots of fun activities.